Prospective Students - Frequently Asked Questions

 THE SCHOLARSHIP AND IUB SCHOLARS

-There are three ways to apply to Indiana University Bloomington (select one): 1) Indiana University E-Application, 2) The Common Application, and 3) The Coalition Application.
-The online application deadline is November 1st (early action) or February 1st (regular).
+There are two ways to apply to Indiana University Bloomington (select one): The Apply IU application or the Common Application .
+The early action (non-binding) deadline is November 1st and the regular deadline is February 1st.
 21st Century Scholars are waived from the application fee.
 Be sure to complete your FAFSA by April 15th and include IUB.
-Once your FAFSA is submitted and processed, you can contact Student Central (email@example.com; 812-855-6500) in regards to your financial aid package.
+Once your FAFSA is submitted and processed, you can contact Student Central (firstname.lastname@example.org; 812-855-6500) in regards to your financial aid package.

 The acceptance rate for 21st Century Scholars applying to Indiana University Bloomington is approximately 49%.
 In total, Indiana University Bloomington offered 1,859 admits out of 3,739 applications from 21st Century Scholars in the Class of 2023 (IU University Institutional Research and Reporting (UIRR), 2019).
 Scholars denied admission to IUB are highly encouraged to apply for the IU Hoosier Link program where you can transfer the following academic year after one semester at Ivy Tech Bloomington.